Freddy Álvarez (footballer)

-Freddy Antonio Álvarez Rodríguez (born 26 April 1995) is a Costa Rican footballer who plays as a midfielder for Shkupi.
+Freddy Antonio Álvarez Rodríguez (born 26 April 1995) is a Costa Rican professional footballer who plays as an attacking midfielder or a winger for Thai League 1 club BG Pathum United.

-Career
+Club career

 Álvarez started his career with Costa Rican top flight side Saprissa.
 In 2014, he signed for Uruguay de Coronado in Costa Rica.
 Before the 2017 season, Álvarez signed for Peruvian club Municipal.
 Before the second half of 2017–18, he signed for Alajuelense in Costa Rica, where he made 31 league appearances and scored 2 goals.
 On 18 March 2018, Álvarez debuted for Alajuelense during a 1–0 win over Cartaginés.
 On 4 March 2019, he scored his first goal for Alajuelense during a 2–2 draw with La U.

 In 2020, Álvarez signed for Macedonian team Shkupi, helping them win the league, their only major trophy.